-We weren't really sure what to expect when looking at the Retina iPad mini though.
+We weren't really sure what to expect when looking at the Retina iPad mini.
 Would it have a poor battery?
 Would the screen be lower brightness?
 Would it somehow be made out of recycled chicken droppings?

-Luckily none of that came to pass, and Apple's managed to really raise the bar set from the first iPad mini - albeit in a market where the rest of the market has massively raised its game.
+Luckily none of that came to pass, and Apple managed to really raise the bar set from the first iPad mini and created a new standard in the mini iPad arena.

 The design of the iPad mini was great already; so much so that Apple scaled it up and used it on the larger version.
 It's back in an almost identical form here, but seems less likely to chip and still wows us with the all-encompassing aluminum design.

 We'd also like to applaud Apple for managing to get large battery and powerful processor under the hood to make a market-leading tablet, and both of those features work very well.